oomejip/qb-masks/README.md

 - i change this script from chains to masks/helmets

-## Preview
+## Showcase
-https://streamable.com/vr7fcf this clip is in dutch i translate it back to ENG
+- https://streamable.com/vr7fcf this clip is in dutch i translate it back to ENG